FMReid/synthetic-images/README.md

 Change for bounding box: line 157: "ann = [{'coordinates': {'h': h, 'w': w, 'x': x + (0.0), 'y': y + (0.0)},"

 Thus x&y are no longer adjusted from centroid but from lower bounds.
+The method is a bit hacky, but including the addition of 0.0 to x&y ensures that the output values are of floating point type rather than integers.

 JSON Convert.py: